jsrebuild/build-your-own-vuejs/book/chapter1.md

 Virtual DOM is the tree represatation of the actual DOM tree that lives in the memory as JavaScript Objects.

-When data changes,
+When data changes, vue will render a brand new vdom tree, and keep the old one.
+Vdom diff two trees and patch the change into the actual DOM tree.

+Vue use [snabbdom](https://github.com/snabbdom/snabbdom) as the base of its vritual DOM implementation.
+And modify a bit to make it work with Vue's other compoenent.

 #### Compiler

+The job of compiler is to compile template into render functions(ASTs).
+It parses HTML along with Vue directives (Vue directives are just plain HTML attribute) and other entities into a tree.
+It also detects the maximum static sub trees (sub trees with no dynamic bindings) and hoists them out of the render.
+The HTML parser Vue uses is originally written by [John Resig](http://ejohn.org).

 > We will not cover the implementaion detail of the Compiler in this book.
-The job of compiler is to compile template into render functions(ASTs).
 Since we can use build tools to complie vue template into render functions in build time, Compiler is not a part of vue runtime.
 And we can even write render functions directly, so Compiler is not an essential part to understand vue internals.

 ### Set up development environment

+Before we can start building our own Vue.js, we need to set up a few things.
+Including module bundler and testing tools, since we will use a test-driven workflow.

 #### Set up Rollup for module bundling